 Back in 2012, Tracey began volunteering as an assistant coach.
 She was able to learn more about her own riding through coaching others and found a sense of fulfillment seeing others master skill they never thought possible.
 Tracey progressed to becoming a lead coach, completed her PMBIA Level 1 in 2016, and found a new home with Shred Sisters!

-For Tracey, becoming a mountain bike coach was an easy transition from her career in Kinesiology.
+For Tracey, becoming a mountain bike instructor was an easy transition from her career in Kinesiology.
 During her time at the YMCA, she helped triathletes reach their fullest potential and lectured professional trainers on pre-natal client care.
 Tracey loves seeing women who are ‘preggers’ still getting their ride on!
 She’s helped high level rider keep their passion going even into late stages of their pregnancy.

 Whether it’s a single ride or a whole week course, Tracey’s goal is that you go home with confidence about one new skill.
 She approaches riders who are overwhelmed or frustrated and helps them break down the problem at hand; taking complicated skills and putting them into simple steps.
 She ensures that everyone has something they can feel accomplished about and can come back to the group with a smile.
 It’s incredibly important to Tracey that women leave feeling successful in something and can pass that on to others.

 What is Tracey’s advice for those getting into the sport?
 Take a course!
-Lessons help you create a foundation, build confidence, and prevent bad habits before they even start.
+Mountain Bike lessons help you create a foundation, build confidence, and prevent bad habits before they even start.
 She encourages new riders to find a community of positive people.
 The social aspect of riding can be both your intro to the sport and the driving force to keep going.
 Your life partner doesn’t always make the best riding buddy; if they’ve been riding for a long time so long that they no longer know how to teach the foundations because it now comes natural to them.

 Tracey pushes more experienced riders to challenge themselves to prevent getting stuck in a ‘rut’; people often choose familiar trails and comfortable durations for their rides.
 Tracey suggests challenging yourself with a new Jump Courses or picking the ‘scary’ trail.
 Sometimes driving your skills forward means going back to the basics; Tracey often has her riders pick a skill, slow it down, then challenge themselves to preform it in various terrain.